TWI Training Within Industry

 Front-line not side-line involvement

-A huge insight of TWI (that was neglected by Western companies for decades) is the requirement for front-line, not side-line supervisor involvement.
+A huge insight of TWI (that was neglected by Western companies for decades)

 In sharp contrast to the Management By Objective approach espoused by so many MBA programs even today, lean supervisors (and second line supervisors all the way to the top of the executive chain) are required to understand the actual physical work being done by the front-line workers.